alchemycodelab/tai/README.md

 - github organization
 - github token
 - travis token
+- enabling SSH

+NOTE: it is highly recommended to use an ssh key and `ssh-agent` to add your key when using the `close` feature.
 ```
 tai config -o <githubOrganization>
            -g <githubToken>
            -t <travisToken>
+           -s <true | false>
 ```
 **tai show-config**: show current configuration